MaiJi97/Leetcode/java/503_NextGreaterElement/README.md

 Time Complexity: O(n^2)

-## Method 2: Monotic Stack
+## Method 2: Monotonic Stack

-Similar as problem 496, but we iterate through the cycle two times as the array is circular.
+Similar as problem 496, but in this problem we need to loop through the array one additional time, as after the first iteration we can only guarantee to find the next greater element for the first element in the array, while the next greater elements for the rest of the elements can only be decided after the second iteration.

 Time Complexity: O(n)